dining

 860-657-9811

-Bin 228 Gastropub - Conveniently located in Glastonbury’s vibrant center, Bin 228 features a classic Vinoteca Toscana — or Northern Italian wine bar — which is the perfect place to gather with friends.
+Bin 228 Wine Bar & Gastropub - Conveniently located in Glastonbury’s vibrant center, Bin 228 features a classic Vinoteca Toscana — or Northern Italian wine bar — that’s the perfect place to gather with friends.
 Any of their reds by the glass are outstanding, or choose a bottle of Le Volte Super Tuscan.
 Then whet your appetite with Pork Chive Dumplings or the Grilled Avocado.
 Salads and flatbreads of all kinds entice, as do the burgers, paninis, and sandwiches.
 And if you’re having dinner, try the Bourbon BBQ Bacon Meatloaf.
 It’s superb.
 You’ll agree with me on everything.

 63 Hebron Ave., Glastonbury